-GET CHEESY (continued)
+GET CHEESY (continued) give you a site tour if you call/plan ahead too (it never hurts to ask!).
+OR ...
 (2) At a local farmers markets.
-Find a market here: https://nofavt.org/findorganic-local-food/farmers-markets.
+Find a market here: https://nofavt.org/find-organic-local-food/farmers-markets.
 Insider tip: We recommend reviewing the market online/asking them via email to make sure a cheesemaker is at the market.
 Not all have cheesemakers present!